Syrian dissidents don't feel safe in Lebanon

 "We receive so many reports, but for most we don't have enough information to document them," said the group's president, Nabil Halabi.
 "From the beginning of the protests until September 20, we estimate there were around 20 kidnappings."

-Human Rights Watch says among a sea of rumours, it has only been able to document two high-profile incidents.
+Human Rights Watch says among a sea of rumors, it has only been able to document two high-profile incidents.

 One is the May abduction of 89-year-old Shibli al-Aissami, a founder of Syria's ruling Baath party who became a dissident and went into exile decades ago.

-One witness said Aissami was dragged into a black SUV while taking a walk in his daughter's upscale neighbourhood, perched in the mountains overlooking Beirut.
+One witness said Aissami was dragged into a black SUV while taking a walk in his daughter's upscale neighborhood, perched in the mountains overlooking Beirut.

 "It didn't even occur to us at first that Syrian intelligence was behind it," daughter Raja Sharafeddine told Reuters in an interview.
 "He's an old man who had left politics -- what is there to scare or hurt them?"